oracle/graal/docs/reference-manual/native-image/PGO-FAQ.md

 they will over-represent parts of the code that execute rarely in practice, and in this way misdirect the compiler optimizations.

-Thus, we do not generally recommend to use your unit tests as profiles, because it is not clear how well they represent what the application does.
+In conclusion, while this is possible, we do not generally recommend to use your unit tests as profiles, because it is not clear how well they represent what the application does.
 What we recommend instead is to either: